taciturnaxolotl/dots/README.md

 ![cool-retro-term with neofetch](.github/images/cool-retro-term.png)

 > [!CAUTION]
 > These dots are highly prone to change / breakage.
+>
-I am not a nix os expert (this is my first time touching nix), so I'm not sure if this will work or not.
-I'm just trying to get my dots up on github.
-If you have any suggestions, please let me know.
+> ~I am not a nix os expert (this is my first time touching nix), so I'm not sure if this will work or not.
+I'm just trying to get my dots up on github.~
+>
+> After `158` successfull days of these dots being in constant opperation, many many rebuilds, and `256` commits these dots have been rock solid and I have no complaints.

 ## The layout